Vid2Coach: Transforming How-To Videos into Task Assistants: Pipeline

 \subsection{Progress Monitoring}

 From the how-to video, our pipeline generates a set of criteria (irrelevant, in-progerss, complete, mistake) for each action and uses these to monitor the user’s progress (Figure~\ref{fig:pipeline_monitoring}).
 These criteria are derived using a VLM~\cite{achiam2023gpt} (details in \S\ref{sec:pipeline_prompts}).
 Instead of directly comparing frames from the how-to and user streams, we use abstracted criteria that are more robust to variations in tools, occlusions, and user behavior.
-As users perform each action, Vid2Coach uses these criteria to adapt its feedback: it pauses during unrelated or impromptu actions (\textit{e.g.,} washing hands), provides progress updates while a step is in-progress, and proactively suggests moving on once the step appears complete.
+As users perform each action, Vid2Coach uses these criteria to adapt its feedback: it pauses during unrelated or impromptu actions (\textit{e.g.,} washing hands), provides progress updates while a step is in-progress, and proactively suggests moving on once the step appears complete. ~\camready{Prior work demonstrates that people adapt recipes by combining, skipping, or improvising steps~\cite{ashutosh2024detours, yang2025videomix, comber2013food}, a pattern mirrored by the VRTs we observed.
+Thus, Vid2Coach lets users freely navigate the steps and evaluates each step independently rather than assuming a strict step order~\cite{li2025oscar}.}

 To make this system effective in real-time streamed video, we propose a 3-way categorization of actions -- \textit{punctual, iterative,} or \textit{durative} -- based on its temporal characteristics.
 Punctual actions (\textit{e.g.,``add 1 cup of flour''}) happen quickly and may be missed in frame sampling or batched inference.
 For punctual actions, in-progress feedback is often untimely or unnecessary, so Vid2Coach only confirms completion.
 For iterative actions (\textit{e.g., ``place three scoops of cookie dough''}) that involve repetition, it counts visible repetitions for tracking progress.
 For durative actions (\textit{e.g., ``cook until golden brown''}) that involve gradual visual change, Vid2Coach offers real-time updates on its progression and completion.
-For actions where visual cues are minimal (\textit{e.g., ``wait for the mixture to cool down''}), Vid2Coach asks users to decide when to proceed.
+For actions where visual cues are minimal (\textit{e.g., ``wait for the mixture to cool down''}), Vid2Coach asks users to decide when to proceed. \camready{ Vid2Coach prevents false positive step progression by prompting a quick confirmation: -- \textit{``You seem to be complete because the butter looks golden brown.
+Would you like to move on to the next step?''}}